cauterize-tools/cauterize/README.md

 Data
 ```

-This is the encoded catuerize data.
+This is the encoded cauterize data.

 ```